SahilGupta1331/space_Invaders/README.md

 Now download Python at https://www.python.org/downloads.
 Make sure to add it to path when installing.

 Now that we've installed Python and added it to the path.
 Open Command Prompt and run "pip install discord.py".

+After discord.py is installed, run "pip install tabulate" and finally .

+Other than self host, you can also host it on any server if you want.

 If something goes wrong make sure to contact me!